Alih787/Reinforcement-Learning---Tic-Tac-Toe/docs/code.md

 }
 ```
 ### Return Reward
 find total reward of the combined children node from current node.
+this is calculated with node reward X depth multiplier (where multiplier increases the closer the node is to the current board).
 ```c#
 public static double ReturnReward(Noding.Node[] children) {